Guzmán Carriquiry Lecour: Pontifical Council for the Laity

 On 1 December 1971, he began his service in the Roman Curia.
 On 11 February 1977, Pope Paul VI appointed him office head of the Pontifical Council for the Laity, the first layperson to occupy that high a position in the Curia.
-On 12 September 1991, Pope John Paul II appointed him undersecretary of that body, again the first layperson of that rank.
+On 12 September 1991, Pope John Paul II appointed him undersecretary of that body, again, the first layperson of that rank.

 He participated as an expert "auditor" in meetings of the Synod of Bishops in 1974, 1980, 1987, and 1997.
 He had a leading role in official delegations of the Holy See attending United Nations conferences, as well as dozens of conferences of international Catholic organizations; he participated as an expert in the conferences of the Episcopal Conference of Latin America (CELAM) in Puebla in 1979 and Santo Domingo in 1992.
 He was responsible for organizing papal encounters with participants in World Youth Day for more than two decades.

 Commission for Latin America

 When faced with vacancies in the two highest positions in the Pontifical Commission for Latin America–vice president and secretary–Pope Benedict named Carriquiry its secretary on 14 May 2011 Carriquiry's appointment as secretary of the Commission, a position until then held by a priest, and particularly in the absence of a vice president, who by law needed to be a bishop, was deemed "unprecedented".
 The vice president's position was never filled.
 Pope Francis in turn confirmed Carriquiry as secretary in January 2014. and on 2 May of that year appointed him the Commission's "secretary with responsibility for the vice presidency", a unique designation.

 Among the many conferences where he represented the Holy See, he participated as an expert in the CELAM conference in Aparecida in 2007.
 He later described Aparecida as the event that saw a seamless transition from Benedict XVI to his successor: "Pope Benedict inaugurates and gives the basic orientation of Aparecida, Bergoglio takes up everything together with the bishops and brings it to completion, giving it that consistency, that profile of Latin American ecclesial self-awareness".
 He described Pope Francis' encyclical Evangelii gaudium as the evolution in universal terms of what the Aparecida conference's statement meant for the Church in Latin America.

 Carriquiry retired after eight years as secretary of the Commission in April 2019, a few weeks before his 75th birthday.

-Throughout his Curial career he held a variety of teaching appointments at several pontifical universities in Rome, at such secular institutions as Sapienza University of Rome and University of Rome Tor Vergata, and others including the University of Rome "S. Pío V", the Faculty Theology of the University of Lugano, the Pontifical Catholic University of Chile, the Saint Thomas Aquinas University in Argentina, and many others.
+Throughout his Curial career he held a variety of teaching appointments at several pontifical universities in Rome, at secular institutions such as Sapienza University of Rome and University of Rome Tor Vergata, and others including the University of Rome "S. Pío V", the Faculty Theology of the University of Lugano, the Pontifical Catholic University of Chile, the Saint Thomas Aquinas University in Argentina, and many others.